yyf/MCP2OSC/README.md

 - Restart Claude if you make any change to the claude config json file

 6. **Example prompts**
-- "What tools are available"
+- "What MCP tools are available"
-- "Ping MaxMSP at port 9500"
+- "Ping MaxMSP at port 9500 then check if there is any response"
 - "Check received OSC messages"

 ## License